Hearthstone's next expansion will be revealed this week

 𝐓𝐚𝐧𝐤𝐚𝐫𝐝𝐬 𝐔𝐩! 🦁🛡Reveal stream coming July 1, 10AM PT. pic.twitter.com/zVPkR8nVOvJune 28, 2021

 As for the next expansion, there are no further details but the tease pretty obviously hints at something themed after the Alliance.
 Given that the previous expansion, Forged in the Barrens, was all for the Horde, that makes sense.
-The Hearthstone expansion reveal will be streamed on Twitch and YouTube.
+The Hearthstone expansion reveal will be streamed on Twitch and YouTube, and we'll have an interview with the developers going shortly after the show ends.